foss-for-synopsys-dwc-arc-processors/toolchain/README.md

 This is the main git repository for the ARC GNU tool chain.
 It contains just the scripts required to build the entire tool chain.

+This is the version for the 4.4 tool chain release stable branches.
+It contains only the code of the official tool chain release.
+The tool chain has been through full release testing.

+The build script will check out the stable branches from the 4.4 tool chain component repositories.

 Prequisites
 -----------